tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ![Screen Shot 2022-09-27 at 4 47 32 PM](https://user-images.githubusercontent.com/54915685/192656907-81636ea9-42dd-47d5-9370-d9ab9756a1b7.png)

 ### 3-2: Comparative Advantage: The Driving Force of Specialization**

+<mark>Summary:</mark> Comparative advantage determines how trade is conducted; if both parties have a comparative advantage over one another, then they can export the good that they are more efficient in producing.
+For both parties to benefit, the price of trade should be between their opportunity costs.

 **Absolute Advantage**
 - **Absolute advantage** is used to compare two firms, countries, people, etc.; one group has an absolute advantage if they use <u>less inputs</u> for the same output